j2store/userguide/flat_rate_per_order.md

 ![Flat rate per order](flat_per_order.png)

-You can a meaningful name for the method so that the customer understands it easily.
+You can give a meaningful name for the method so that the customer understands it easily.

 Select a suitable tax profile from the available list.